 Even if you have not been able to save all the money you will need for college, several alternatives exist to assist you in making up the difference.

-Usually due before January 1, the standard federal Free Application for Federal Student Aid (FAFSA) determines how much, if any, financial assistance the government will award to your child.
+Usually due on June 30th, the standard federal Free Application for Federal Student Aid (FAFSA) determines how much, if any, financial assistance the government will award to your child.
 Both private and public schools use this standard form to dole out their own scholarship monies as well.
 Additionally, some schools now require the Financial Aid Profile for assessing the need for non-government dollars.

 Working with a number of factors, a school will determine each family's financial "need."
 From there, financial aid officers will attempt to craft a package, often combining both grants, which don't have to be paid back, and loans, which must be repaid, usually with interest.
 Clearly, the better deal is the free money.
 Oftentimes the earlier one applies, the more of their funds will come from the "grant" side of the ledger.

 The Parent Loan for Undergraduate Students (PLUS) loans are federally funded and guaranteed loans issued through local banks, credit unions and savings & loan institutions.
 The maximum loan amount is defined as the total cost of college, less financial aid received.
-Repayment of principal and interest begins immediately with interest capped at 12%.
-Loan insurance is required to qualify for a PLUS loan.
+Repayment of principal and interest begins immediately with interest capped at 10.5%.
+The interest rates for new PLUS loans in 2018/2019 is 7.6%.
+A credit check is required for any parent that applies for a PLUS loan.

 Many colleges and universities offer work/study grants.
 Sometimes their earnings are deducted from tuition and other times the student earns a salary.